RU-ECE/DovKrugerCourses/integrity.md

 * Students are not allowed to work with or talk to other students during quizzes and/or exams.

 * Cell phones must be put away.
-If leaving to the bathroom, drop your cellphone with the instructor.
+If leaving to the bathroom, leave your cellphone with the instructor or proctor.